jeremiahchoi/youtube-to-mp3/README.md

 - "My Video" is the name of the video file.
 - The first time stamp "00:01:00" indicates that the audio will start at the 1 minute mark of the video.
 - The second time stamp "00:02:00" indicates that the audio will end at the 2 minute mark of the video.

+# From ChatGPT

+This script uses the ffmpeg command line tool to convert videos to the MP3 audio format.
+It has a dictionary called vids that maps the names of the videos to tuples containing start and end times for trimming the audio.

+The convert_vid function iterates over the dictionary, using the key as the name of the input video file (vid_name) and the value as the start and end times for trimming (val).
+It then calls ffmpeg to convert the input video file to an MP3 file with the same name (out_name).
+It then calls ffmpeg again to trim the audio file between the start and end times specified in the val tuple and save the trimmed audio file with the name out_trimmed_name.

+The script also has an if block at the bottom that calls the convert_vid function when the script is run.

+Note: This script assumes that the ffmpeg tool is installed on the machine running the script and is available in the system's PATH.
+It also assumes that the input video files and the script are in the same directory.